mikisvaz/rbbt/tutorial/TSV/index.md

 # TSV

-Tab Separated Value files (TSV) are the most common format in biology, so it is very convinient to have easy ways to manipulate them and work with them.
+Tab Separated Value files (TSV) is one of the most common formats in biology, so it is very convenient to have easy ways to manipulate and work with them.
 A proper TSV file for Rbbt is a representation of how entities, listed as the first column, are associated to different values, specified in the rest of the columns.
 Every column is identified by a header at the top of the file.
 The most convinient way to programmatically access this information would be to do something like this: